PrsPrsBK/vs-symbol-by-ctags/README.md

 Some items will be appear within `Outline` pane of `Explorer` side-bar, and you can search symbols by typing it's name via `Control + Shift + o` (or type `@` after `Control + p`) (keybinds depends on your settings and physical keyboard.
-I use japanese keyboard.).
+I use japanese keyboard on Windows 10.).

 tags file format